haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “Doesn’t you know?
 He’s a robin redbreast and they’re the friendliest, curiousest birds alive.

-They’re almost as friendly as dogs—if you know how to get on with ’em.
+They’re almost as friendly as dogs, if you know how to get on with them.

 Watch him pecking about there and looking round at us now and again.
 He knows we’re talking about him.”

 It was the queerest thing in the world to see the old fellow.